IgorCreator/quote_app/README.md

 * UI representation for Quotes CRUD operations
 * Added users model: CRUD operations
 * Added auth support to the project
+* CRUD operations for Users
+* Added bootstrap for Users: sign in/out

 ***
 ### Steps for running app